-Anything found during the search of a student conducted by CECA staff, which is evidence of a violation of CEC policy, school rules, or law, or which by its presence presents an immediate danger of physical harm, may be:
+Anything found during the search of a student conducted by CEC Parker staff that is evidence of a violation of CEC policy, school rules, or law, or that, by its presence, presents an immediate danger of physical harm, may be:

 - Seized and offered as evidence in any suspension or expulsion proceeding.
-CECA's Head of School will keep such items in a secure place until presented at the hearing.
-If possession of the item is a violation of law (e.g., controlled substances and weapons), the item shall be turned over to law enforcement as soon as practicable. - Photographs may be introduced as evidence at the expulsion hearing in lieu of the item(s) if the item(s) is no longer in CEC's possession. - Returned to the student or the parent/guardian after a determination is made by the Head of School that the item is no longer needed as evidence.
+CEC Parker's Head of School will keep such items in a secure place until presented at a hearing.
+If possession of the item is a violation of law (e.g., controlled substances and weapons), the item shall be turned over to law enforcement as soon as practicable. - Photographs may be introduced as evidence at an expulsion hearing in lieu of the item(s), if the item(s) is no longer in CEC's possession. - Returned to the student or the parent/guardian after a determination is made by the Head of School that the item is no longer needed as evidence.
 See CEC policy Student Interviews, Interrogations and Searches.